etlbox/etlbox.website/doks_v1.8/directsync/content/support/options/index.md

 ---
 title: "Support"
-description: "DirectSync support options: contact sales, request a quote, or open a ticket.
+description: "DirectSync support options: contact sales, purchase a license, or open a ticket.
 Get help with licensing, installation, and using the desktop app and CLI."
 draft: false
 images: []
 toc: false